 In Section 5.1.6.5.3:

-For PRS resources on multiple PFLs linked for aggregation, the UE RSTD/Rx-Tx (core) and accuracy (performance) requirements apply provided that the channel over which a symbol on one PFL for PRS transmission is conveyed can be inferred from the channel over which the same symbol of another PFL or the aggregated PFL is conveyed.
+For PRS resources on multiple PFLs linked for aggregation, the channel over which a symbol on one PFL for PRS transmission is conveyed can be inferred from the channel over which the same symbol of another PFL or the aggregated PFL is conveyed.

 In Section 6.2.1.4.2:

-For positioning SRS resources on multiple carriers linked for aggregation, the gNB Rx-Tx measurement accuracy (performance) requirements apply provided that the channel over which a symbol on one carrier for SRS transmission is conveyed can be inferred from the channel over which the same symbol of another carrier or the aggregated carrier is conveyed.
+For positioning SRS resources on multiple carriers linked for aggregation, the channel over which a symbol on one carrier for SRS transmission is conveyed can be inferred from the channel over which the same symbol of another carrier or the aggregated carrier is conveyed.

 Correction for TS 38.214